 Additional own funds requirements may be imposed by competent authorities to address the risk of excessive leverage (P2R-LR), these requirements should be added to the minimum LR requirement (and not to the minimum risk-based own funds requirement).
 Additionally, competent authorities could communicate to an institution, in the form of guidance, any adjustment to the amount of capital in excess of the relevant minimum own funds requirements, the applicable additional own funds requirement and, as relevant, the "combined buffer requirement" or the LR buffer requirement that they expect such an institution to hold in order to deal with forward looking stress scenarios (P2G-LR).
-Since such guidance constitutes a capital target, it should be regarded as positioned above the relevant minimum own funds requirements, the relevant additional own funds requirement and the combined buffer requirement or leverage buffer requirement, as applicable.
+Since such guidance constitutes a capital target, it should be regarded as positioned above the relevant minimum own funds requirements, the relevant additional own funds requirement, as applicable.